NHS Grampian clinicians warn of lack of staff in emergency departments

 “There have been avoidable deaths and at other times there are too long delays getting to patients who may be suffering from a serious condition like stroke or sepsis.”

-In March last year, a senior clinician wrote to NHS Grampian to warn of the “incredibly stressful and difficult” conditions in the ARI emergency department.
+The whistleblowers also revealed that last March, a senior clinician wrote to NHS Grampian to warn of the “incredibly stressful and difficult” conditions at ARI’s emergency department.

-The letter warns of the dangers of multiple ambulances with patients waiting outside the hospital.
+The letter warned of the dangers of multiple ambulances with patients waiting outside the hospital.

 They also claimed that a high number of patients with chest pains or headaches were waiting for long periods of time to be seen.